reactual/cheque-ocr/README.md

 ## How it works

 1. [TODO] Normalize orientation of cheque image.
-2. Determine region of interest (ROI) where the MICR Code exists within the cheque image.
+2. Determine region of interest (ROI) where the MICR Code exists.
 3. Within ROI, use Tesseract to convert MICR Code to text.

 ## Acknowledgements